ShashaAde/Domain-Network-Project/README.md

   Accessed the accounts (on the workstation) that were made by the domain controller.

-## Used active directory and group policies to manage Domain accounts.
+## Used Active Directory and Group Policies to Manage Domain Accounts

   ### Created a group policy through account policies in the security settings to limit the character length of a password to 12 minimum for users on the Windows Pro system